larstel/minimalistFramework/README.md

 * Helps organize your project structure
 * Automatically manages URL structure
   * Supports multiple spoken languages
-  * Organizes URLs for all pages
 * Enhances your site’s SEO by implementing various strategies automatically
+  * supports keywords and descriptions
+  * adds meta tags for pages which should not be indexed and followed by search engines (blacklist configuration)
 * Simplifies localization
+  * localization files for every page
 * Builds the project and provides a ready-to-deploy directory

 <p align="right">(<a href="#readme-top">back to top</a>)</p>